AawaizAli/trackboxd/tech_guide.md

 # 🧠 trackboxd — Technical Architecture

-This document outlines the full technical structure behind **Spotboxd**, a web-only application built to provide review, rating, and annotation capabilities on top of the Spotify platform.
+This document outlines the full technical structure behind **trackboxd**, a web-only application built to provide review, rating, and annotation capabilities on top of the Spotify platform.

 ---